 - Serve hot with rice.

-- Recipe for Cabbage Curry / Cabbage Poriyal -In a large heavy-bottomed wok, heat the oil.
+- To prepare the South Indian Cabbage Stir Fry Curry / Cabbage Poriyal -In a large heavy-bottomed wok, heat the oil.
 Splutter mustard seeds, fry the broken red chillies and udad dal for 30 seconds.
 Add the curry leaves and stir them until they turn bright green (few seconds)

 - Add the finely chopped cabbage, salt and stir for a minute or so on high flame.

 - Cover and steam cook for a total for 8-10 minutes on a low flame.
 If you are making this in a light-weight kadai, you may need to sprinkle a little water 2-3 times so that the cabbage does not stick to the pan and burn.

 - Once cooked, remove from kadai into a bowl, garnish with fresh coconut and serve hot.

 We’re also having very traditional food these days… 🙂 konkani, tamil and telugu 🙂 one at each meal.

 Being Kerala Iyers,Keerai Molagootal is a weekly feature in our house.Mom makes a tomato pachadi with it.I used to love the combo with a huge pappadam.